dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 - Show that every prime ideal is radical.
 - Show that the nilradical is given by $\nilrad(R) = \rad(0)$.
 - Show that $\text{rad}(IJ) = \text{rad}(I) \intersect \text{rad}(J)$
+- Show that every prime ideal is primary.

 Characterizing Certain Ideals

 - Show that the nilradical is the intersection of all prime ideals.
 - Show that for an ideal $I\normal R$, its radical is the intersection of all prime ideals containing $I$.
+- Show that $\rad(I)$ is the intersection of all prime ideals containing $I$.

 ## Field Theory